mandeepbal/benchmark/site/index.md

 </div>

-<h3 id="results"> Results | May 2013</h3>
+<h3 id="results"> Results | December 2013</h3>

 We launch EC2 clusters and run each query several times.
 We report the median response time here.
-Except for Redshift, all data is stored on HDFS in compressed SequenceFile format using CDH 4.2.0.
-Each query is run with six frameworks:
+Except for Redshift, all data is stored on HDFS in compressed SequenceFile format.
+Each query is run with seven frameworks:

 <table class="table tight_rows" markdown="1">